 - 1 teaspoon Chinese or Japanese sesame oil

 - 8 cups bite-sized broccoli florets (from 2 crowns)

 - 4 teaspoons Chinese Rice Wine (or substitute dry sherry)

 - 1 small onion, peeled, halved and thinly sliced

-- 4 teaspoons finely minced ginger
+- 4 teaspoons finely minced ginger root

 - 1/2 teaspoon crushed red pepper flakes

 - Marinate the Beef: In a small bowl, whisk marinade ingredients to combine: soy sauce (2 tablespoons), brown sugar (1 tablespoon), cornstarch 4 teaspoons), and peanut oil (1 tablespoon).
 Put beef and marinade into a plastic bag.
 Massage the meat, through the bag, to coat it with marinade.
 Press out the air, seal the bag, leave to marinate for 30 minutes at room temp or up to 24 hours in the fridge.
 Bring to room temp. before using.

 - Make the Sauce: In a small bowl, combine rice wine or sherry (2 tablespoons), brown sugar (4 teaspoons), soy sauce (4 teaspoons), hoisin sauce (1 tablespoon) and sesame oil (1 teaspoon).